-WHY WORK WITH A FEMINIST WRITING COACH?BECAUSE TOGETHER WE CAN USE OUR WORDS TO RISE
+WHY WORK WITH A FEMINIST WRITING COACH?BECAUSE TOGETHER WE CAN PUSH PATRIARCHY FROM THE PAGE

 I’m Sharon Zink, Ph.D. and I’m on a mission to create a movement that will get more women’s books written, published and out there changing the world.